 Using Azure AD Identity Protection to Monitor User Activity Conclusion

 Azure AD Identity Protection is a powerful IAM solution that helps organizations proactively safeguard their online systems and mitigate potential risks.
-It provides insights into user behavior patterns, enabling organizations to make informed decisions about access policies and permissions.
+It provides insights into user behaviour patterns, enabling organizations to make informed decisions about access policies and permissions.
 Using Azure AD Identity Protection enhances an organization’s security posture and helps maintain the trust of customers and stakeholders.

 Try InfraSOS for FREE